 Art

-Mastering Manga with Mark Crilley: 30 drawing lessons from the creator of Akiko – he carries this book around like it’s his bible.
-I’ve really seen his art work improve since he got this book for Christmas a year ago.
-There is also a sequel (Mastering Manga 2: Level Up with Mark Crilley
+Mastering Manga with Mark Crilley: 30 drawing lessons from the creator of Akiko – her artwork really improved after studying this book.
+There is also a sequel (Mastering Manga 2: Level Up with Mark Crilley) that is just as excellent.

-He also really likes these pencils: Prismacolor Premier Soft Core Colored Pencil, Set of 23 Assorted Manga Colors and markers: Prismacolor Premier Double-Ended Art Markers, Set of 12 Assorted Manga Colors
+She also really likes these pencils: Prismacolor Premier Soft Core Colored Pencil, Set of 23 Assorted Manga Colors and markers: Prismacolor Premier Double-Ended Art Markers, Set of 12 Assorted Manga Colors.

-Safari Ltd Wild TOOB – really, any of the TOOBs are awesome.
+Safari Zoo Babies TOOB – really, any of the TOOBs are awesome.
 My kids love setting up all kinds of scenes with these, they are great for dioramas and such, but also just to play.
-My youngest loves anything small and she likes to just carry these around with her.
-It’s not strange to check her pockets and find 3-4 little animals tucked away in there.
+When my youngest was little, she loved anything small and liked to just carry these around with her at all times.
+It was pretty typical to check her pockets and find 3-4 little animals tucked away in there.

-If your child is a fan of the Dr. Seuss classic How the Grinch Stole Christmas (Classic Seuss) then they might enjoy having this cuddly Dr. Seuss The Grinch Plush
+If your child is a fan of the Dr. Seuss classic How the Grinch Stole Christmas (Classic Seuss) (one of our all-time favorite Christmas stories), then they might enjoy having this cuddly Dr. Seuss The Grinch Plush.

 Books